Click on the links above

 If anyone can add to the information I have located about the female witnesses which has been included on the following pages, please contact me.I would also love to hear from anyone whose ancestor was a female miner in the nineteenth century, even if she was not included in the Royal Commission report.
 If anyone has any information about the male witnesses in the Commission Reports this would also be welcome.

 The information presented has been obtained from census returns, BMD Indexes and other on-line sources.
 Some has been provided or verified by family historians.
-Select your area of interest from the list on the left.
+Select your area of interest from the list on the left or use the search box to find a specific female miner.
+Several miners may have the same name, check all options.

 The numbers refer to the number allocated to the witness in the reports from the Royal Commission.